 In the U.S., he is best-known for his raspy voice and chuckle (Ah!
 Ah!
 Ah! ....Sorry.)
 His other strength is his eyes; Lambert was often praised by critics for doing 'more with less' doing his close-ups.

 Lambert's breakout role was as Tarzan in Greystoke: The Legend of Tarzan, Lord of the Apes.
 His most famous role is the immortal Scottish samurai Connor McLeod from the Highlander franchise.
-The cheesy '86 original came and went in theaters; but it found life on VHS thanks to its strong performances from Lambert, Sean Connery and Clancy Brown.
-(Lambert is always quick to credit the stylish direction of Russell Mulcahy.)
+The cheesy '86 original came and went in theaters, but it found life on VHS thanks to its strong performances from Lambert, Sean Connery and Clancy Brown (not to mention the stylish direction of Russel Mulcahy, which Lambert is always quick to credit).
 Lambert wasn't as fluent in English back then, so he had to rely on his own aloof charm and reading all of his lines phonetically.
 His notoriously-poor eyesight was mitigated by Lambert doing all of his own stunts.
 His fight scenes had to be heavily-choreographed (moreso than usual) to avoid injury.

 Apart from Highlander and Mortal Kombat (and some cameos in action comedies), he has mainly made B-movies.
 Nevertheless, he cultivated a rep for being a 'thinking man's' action hero who rises above the material.